netdata/netdata/README.md

 The **database engine** is now the default method of storing metrics in Netdata.
 You immediately get more efficient and configurable long-term metrics storage without any work on your part.
 By saving recent metrics in RAM and "spilling" historical metrics to disk for long-term storage, the database engine is laying the foundation for many more improvements to distributed metrics.

 We even have a [tutorial](https://docs.netdata.cloud/docs/tutorials/longer-metrics-storage/) on switching to the database engine and getting the most from it.
-Or, just read up on [how performant](https://docs.netdata.cloud/database/engine/#evaluation) the database engine really is.
+Or, just read up on [how performant](https://docs.netdata.cloud/database/engine/#evaluation) the database engine is.

 Both our `python.d` and `go.d` plugins now have more **intelligent auto-detection** by periodically dump a list of active modules to disk.
 When Netdata starts, such as after a reboot, the plugins use this list of known services to re-establish metrics collection much more reliably.
 No more worrying if the service or application you need to monitor starts up minutes after Netdata.